fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket II - pt 1.md

 ## Chapter 10

-&amp;gt; _"Sometimes, people doesn't believe how much we train.
+> _"Sometimes, people doesn't believe how much we train.
 Even us, being a non-combat focused CAI team, we train A LOT: combat, yes...
 But also EMT, first aid, basic electronics, civil construction...
 All the kind of skills, even cooking, music, theater and ballet.
 Because, specially in_ Herós Sans Frontières, _we never know what we'll need to do in the field.
 And so the better CAI cape for us is a duck: not an specialist on anything, but a generalist, and a very good one, armed with all kind of skills!"_
-&amp;gt;
+>
-&amp;gt; **Jiminy Cricket, _"From Dress-up to save up: an underage breakthrough story"_**
+> **Jiminy Cricket, _"From Dress-up to save up: an underage breakthrough story"_**

 The rib cage hit had raised some concerns into Jiminy and Djanni's parents, but they understood Jiminy needed some training for surviving fights in field.
 But Jiminy and Djanni stopped that training and got back for simulated fight and moves at Savate training.